 ¶12.
 Above all, my brothers, do not swear, neither by heaven nor by earth, nor by any other oath, but let your yes be yes, and your no, no, lest you fall into hypocrisy.

 ¶13.
 Is anyone among you suffering hardships?
 Let him pray.
 Is anyone cheerful?
-Let him sing praise.
+Let him sing psalms.

 14. Is anyone among you sick?
 Let him call for the elders of the congregation, and let them pray for him, anointing him with oil in the name of the Lord,

-15.and the prayer of faith will heal the one who is ill, and the Lord will raise him up; moreover, if he have committed sins, they shall be forgiven him.
+15.and the prayer of faith will heal the one who is sick, and the Lord will raise him up; moreover, if he have committed sins, they will be forgiven him.

 16. Confess your trespasses to one another, and pray for one another, that you might be healed.
-The prayer of a righteous man can accomplish much when it is at work.
+The prayer of a righteous man can avail much when it is at work.

 17. Elijah was a man with a nature like ours, and he prayed earnestly that it might not rain, and it did not rain on the earth for three years and six months.